-- Safer Crawley Partnership formed in 1998 in response to the Crime and Disorder Act 1998. - Crawley Wellbeing a free, friendly and impartial service from your local authority, run in partnership with West Sussex County Council and the local NHS. - Economic Partnerships, LEAG, Crawley Growth Programme, - We are also statutory members of the Local Safeguarding Children Board, the Adult Safeguarding Board and the West Sussex Health & Wellbeing Board.

-Strategic Housing - the Council both leads and participates in a range of groups providing a multi-agency response to tackling street homelessness and providing improved outcomes for care leavers, ex-offenders and people with supported housing needs.
+- Safer Crawley Partnership formed in 1998 in response to the Crime and Disorder Act 1998. - Crawley Wellbeing a free, friendly and impartial health advisory service delivered in partnership with West Sussex County Council and the local NHS. - Economic Partnerships, Local Economic Action Group (LEAG), Crawley Growth Programme, Gatwick Diamond Initiative, Greater Brighton Economic Board and the Manor Royal Business Improvement District (BID). - We are also statutory members of the West Sussex Local Safeguarding Children Board, the West Sussex Adult Safeguarding Board and the West Sussex Health & Wellbeing Board. - Strategic Housing the Council both leads and participates in a range of groups providing a multi-agency response to tackling street homelessness and providing improved outcomes for care leavers, ex-offenders and people with supported housing needs.